stsp/dj64dev/demos/hello/README.md

 This demo shows the basic usage of dj64 tool-chain.
 Just build an app from a single C source file into an ELF file.
+Note that this demo doesn't support static linking: static linking is currently only supported for exe targets but not for elfs.

 ## building